 When you are very sad, sometimes you can feel overwhelmed and like you cannot cope.
-It is important that you have people around you to help you when you do feel sad.
-It is also important that everyone who wants to talk about how they are feeling is able to talk to someone they trust.
+It is important that you have people around you and that everyone who wants to talk about how they are feeling is able to talk to someone they trust.

 Sometimes our own family does not seem ready or able to listen – especially if they are very sad too.
 There will be someone you trust who is able to listen to how you feel.
 This could be a teacher, a school nurse, a friend or a family member.

 It’s normal to feel worried